Curriculum Implemention

 Curriculum implementation:

 Our curriculum provides opportunities which support children to develop a greater understanding of the world.
-This will be done through a range of learning opportunities including visits, visitors and an increasingly varied choice of books.
+This is be done through a range of learning opportunities including visits, visitors and an increasingly varied choice of books.

 Teaching may be subject specific, cross curricular or delivered through continuous provision in the form of daily routines or theme weeks.

-Content and concepts are broken into steps and are carefully and clearly explained, modelled, practised and applied enabling children to increase their independence.
+Content and concepts are broken into steps and are carefully and clearly explained, modelled, practised and applied, enabling children to increase their independence.

 Curriculum Implementation of Subjects: